Popular Lettings in Lake District

 Things to know about the Lake District National Park

-Cottages, Lodges and Holiday Lettings amongst England’s finest Mountains, Lakes and Valleys
+Holiday rentals amongst England’s finest Mountains, Lakes and Valleys

 The Lake District: England’s largest national park, home to England’s highest peaks and a hotbed for countless visitors from all over the British Isles.
 Located in the county of Cumbria just to the south of the Scottish border, the lake district is accessible by bus, car and train from throughout the UK – to discover some of the picturesque valleys and meadows, it is recommendable to explore the area by car and discover incredible landscapes to take your breath away.
 With some of the most spectacular mountains, long valleys and of course, the most majestic lakes England has to offer,